 Storm Damage: Planning For Storms to Keep Your Family Safe and Limit Water Damage

-This year, rain is at an all-time high!
+This year, rain is at an all-time high with means a greater chance for storm damage!
 We’ve seen rain almost every day this week AND last.
 With tons of rain, comes tons of flooding.
 During flood season, most people think it’s all about the water.
 Now, that’s partially true, but there is much more to look out for.
 Flooding can affect many aspects of your home.
 It could ruin your carpet, furniture, personal belongings, and even your electrical units.
 Most don’t take electricity into consideration when dealing with flooded homes or buildings.
 So, before this happens to you, we’ll go over the basics.

 Planning: Always plan ahead!
 Ensure that you and anyone else in the home or building knows how to evacuate if necessary.
 Evacuation plans are great for EVERY dangerous situation.
 If you don’t have one, make sure to sit down and set one up.
 Also, make a list of numbers to call in case of emergency.
 Keep food, water, flashlights, batteries, radios, blankets, etc. in a kit somewhere to ensure you’ll be taken care of in any situation.
 Remember, these emergency kits aren’t just for floods, they can help you in any severe weather.